amazon-archives/aws-appsync-chat-starter-react/README.md

 ## Introduction

-This is a Starter React Progressive Web Application (PWA) that uses AWS AppSync to implement offline and real-time capabilities in a chat application with AI/ML features such as image recognition, text-to-speech, language translation, sentiment analysis as well as conversational chatbots.
+in conjunction with This is a Starter React Progressive Web Application (PWA) that uses AWS AppSync to implement offline and real-time capabilities in a chat application with AI/ML features such as image recognition, text-to-speech, language translation, sentiment analysis as well as conversational chatbots.
 In the chat app, users can search for users and messages, have conversations with other users, upload images and exchange messages.
-The application demonstrates GraphQL Mutations, Queries and Subscriptions using AWS AppSync and other AWS Services such as AWS Lambda, Amazon DynamoDB, Amazon Comprehend, Amazon Lex and others.
+The application demonstrates GraphQL Mutations, Queries and Subscriptions with AWS AppSync integrating with other AWS Services:

+- Amazon Cognito for user management as well as AuthN/Z
+- Amazon DynamoDB with 4x NoSQL Data Sources
+- Amazon Elasticsearch for full text search on messages and users
+- AWS Lambda as a Serverless Data Source connecting to AI Services
+- Amazon Comprehend for sentiment and entity analysis as well as language detection
+- Amazon Rekognition for object, scene and celebrity detection on images
+- Amazon Lex for conversational chatbots
+- Amazon Polly for text-to-speach on messages
+- Amazon Translate for language translation
+- Amazon S3 for Media Storage

  You can use this for learning purposes or adapt either the application or the GraphQL Schema to meet your needs.

 ![ChatQL Overview](/media/ChatQLv2.png)